Go Travel and Learn on a Budget

-Taking language classes in a foreign country is a popular and useful learning experience (refer to Transitions Abroad May/June 2004).
+Taking language classes in a foreign country is a popular and useful learning experience.
 In most of Latin America, it is easy to find a Spanish immersion course for $200 to $500 per week, room and board included.
 But why not combine it with something that gets you out of your seat?
 Learn the tango in Argentina, the merengue in the Dominican Republic, or the samba in Brazil.
 In most cases the additional cost will be minimal and it will add a another dimension to your language learning.

 Think of all the short, inexpensive adult classes offered in the city where you live now.
 There is probably a similar long list where you’re going—just take a look around and start asking questions.